nada969/Fuel-Optimized-Route-API-Project/README.md

 A Django REST API that:

-Accepts a start and finish location (within USA)
+  - Accepts a start and finish location (within USA).

-Retrieves the route geometry
+  - Retrieves the route geometry.

-Calculates optimal fuel stops based on lowest fuel prices
+  - Calculates optimal fuel stops based on lowest fuel prices.

 Assumes: